top of page

 Borrowed from an online source (in red).

-In 1 Corinthians 11, Paul begins to instruct the Corinthian church about their somewhat disorganized worship services.
+In 1 Corinthians 11, Paul begins to instruct the Church at Corinth about their somewhat disorganized worship services.
 As we studied previously, he says that women should wear a head covering when they pray and prophesy; then he corrects the Corinthians on the way they had been observing the Lord’s Supper.
 In chapter 12, he addresses the proper use of spiritual gifts in the worship service.
 He describes a number of gifts, and insists that all gifts are important to the Body of Christ; the variety of gifts calls for mutual respect and honor, not vanity or shame.

 In chapter 13, he describes character (i.e. Love) as the focus of our spiritual pursuit, and in chapter 14 he makes an extended contrast between the gift of tongues and the gift of prophesying.
 Apparently some people in Corinth were extolling the gift of tongues as a mark of superior spirituality.
 Paul did not tell them to stop speaking in tongues, but he did put some restrictions on how tongues should be used in the worship service: